 Put the Kids at Ease

-Uprooting kids from familiar surroundings isn’t easy, but you can lessen their anxiety and fears so long as you communicate with them and involve them in the process, so they feel they have a little control over the situation.
+Uprooting kids from familiar surroundings isn’t easy, but you can lessen their anxiety and fears so long as you communicate with them and involve them in the process, so they feel they have some control over the situation.

 When you’re doing your research into the new school and neighborhood, ask your kids for their input, and even let them do some internet searches of their own.